 French Onion Soup (Cook's Illustrated)

-Because I'm me, I have another recipe for French Onions Soup.
+Because I'm me, I have another recipe for French Onion Soup.
+This one is my all-time favorite.
 Yes, this soup takes time and a bit of attention, but the result is so worth it!
 Plan for a cozy afternoon at home with a good book and the lovely smell wafting through the house.

 From Cook's Illustrated: